eucarizan/hs-java-backend/SampleProblems/README.md

 check optional value; implement compare to;
 implement comparing by additional fields; triples;
 find the nearest number; in the middle of word;
-card name validation and identification;
+card name validation and identification; safe password;

 -->